 Alto Palermo is a bustling area known for its modern vibe, shopping opportunities, and lively atmosphere.

 Heading down Av.
-Santa Fe towards downtown, you’ll find lots of moderately priced shoe and clothing stores.
+Santa Fe towards downtown, is a popular shopping area for its moderately priced shoe and clothing stores.

 It also has a soccer field, carousal and ping pong tables.

-A couple blocks to the east is the Evita Museum, which offers an interesting glimpse into the cult of Evita Perón, as well as a lovely garden restaurant.
+A couple blocks to the east is the Evita Museum, which offers an interesting glimpse into the cult of Evita Perón, and a lovely garden restaurant.

 Villa Freud